bstanescu/gymshark/README.md

 - Keep your application flexible so that pack sizes can be changed and added and removed without having to change the code.
 - Create a UI to interact with your API

+# Current implementation

+Current implementation uses dynamic programming to reduce the complexity to O(k*n)